jzillmann/pdf-to-markdown/examples/dict.md

 [1964] V.G.
 Vizing, Ob otsenke khromaticheskogo klassa _p_-grafa [Russian; On an estimate of the chromatic class of a _p_-graph], _Diskretny ̆ı Analiz_ 3 (1964) 25–30.

-[1937] K. Wagner, Uber eine Eigenschaft der ebenen Komplexe,̈ _Mathematische Annalen_ 114
+[1937] K. Wagner, Uber eine Eigenschaft der ebenen Komplexe, ̈ _Mathematische Annalen_ 114
 (1937) 570–590.

 [1995] D. Wagner, K. Weihe, A linear-time algorithm for edge-disjoint paths in planar